atsepkov/RapydScript/README.md

 files ending with the suffix ```.pyj``` and packages are directories containing an ```__init__.pyj``` file.
 The only caveat is that star imports are not currently supported (this is by design, star imports are easily abused).
-You can import from mosules, just like you would in python:
+You can import things from modules, just like you would in python:

 	from mypackage.mymodule import something, something_else

-Currently, aliasing with ```as``` is not supported, this is on my TODO list.

-When you import modules, the RapydScript compiler automatically generates a single large JavaScript file contianing all the imported packages/modules and their dependencies, recursively.
+When you import modules, the RapydScript compiler automatically generates a single large JavaScript file containing all the imported packages/modules and their dependencies, recursively.
 This makes it very easy to integrate the output of RapydScript into your website.